Why do I need Heat Resistant Tape or Strong Heat Resistant Tape?

 Why do I need tweezers?

-You’ll use tweezers to lift the corner of your Infusible Ink design once the heat transfer is complete.
-If the paper separates from the liner of the Infusible Ink Transfer Sheet, use tweezers to lift the paper off the project surface; if you lift by hand, the still-warm design may cause a second unwanted transfer, called ghosting, or leave finger-shaped impressions on your project.
+Once heat transfer is complete, use tweezers to lift the corner of Infusible Ink design.
+If paper separates from the liner of the Infusible Ink Transfer Sheet, use tweezers to remove paper from project surface; if removing by hand, the still-warm design may cause a second unwanted transfer, called ghosting, or leave finger-shaped impressions on your project.

-Why do I need to use a Cricut EasyPress Mat?
+Why do I need to use a Cricut EasyPress Mat or Cricut Pressing Mat for Infusible Ink transfers with Cricut EasyPress?
 Can’t I use a towel instead?

-The innovative construction of the Cricut EasyPress Mat helps eliminate moisture and directs heat to your Infusible Ink design during the transfer process.
+The innovative construction of the Cricut EasyPress Mat and Cricut Pressing Mat helps eliminate moisture and directs heat to your Infusible Ink design during the transfer process with Cricut EasyPress.
 For standard heat-transfer vinyl (HTV) projects, a towel works fine, but it does not provide the required surface for a successful Infusible Ink transfer.

 Do I need both Infusible Ink Transfer Sheets and Pens/Markers to get started?

 No. You can use either.
-However, if you want to use both in one project, refer to the Cricut EasyPress Heat Transfer Guide for appropriate time and temperature settings.
+However, if you want to use both in one project, refer to the Cricut Heat Guide or Cricut Heat app (for Cricut EasyPress 3 and Cricut Hat Press) for precise time and temperature settings.
 You’ll need to transfer each separately.

 Can I reuse my butcher paper?

 We do not recommend reusing butcher paper.
-Because the butcher paper absorbs any Infusible Ink that is lost during the transfer, pigment captured during one project may transfer to another project, your Cricut EasyPress heat plate, or your Cricut EasyPress Mat.
-To avoid this, use a clean piece of butcher paper for each project.
+Butcher paper absorbs Infusible Ink that is lost during the transfer.
+Pigment captured during one project may transfer to another project, your heat plate, or mat.
+To avoid, use a clean piece of butcher paper for each project.

 What weight and color of butcher paper do I need?

-We recommend white butcher paper because you’ll be able to glimpse your design through the paper.
-14-32 lb. butcher paper is recommended.
+We recommend 14-32 lb. white butcher paper so you can see your design through the paper.

 Is there a difference between butcher paper and parchment paper?

 Yes.
 Parchment paper has a coating or an infusion of silicone.
-Butcher paper, on the other hand, has no treatment.
+Butcher paper does not have a coating.

 What Cricut machine mat should I use to cut designs using Infusible Ink Transfer Sheets?

-Use a StandardGrip Machine Mat to cut your designs from Infusible Ink Transfer Sheets.
+Use a StandardGrip Machine Mat to cut designs from Infusible Ink Transfer Sheets.

 What Cricut cutting machine mat should I use to draw my design on laser copy paper with Infusible Ink Pens/Markers?

-Use a LightGrip Machine Mat to draw your design on laser copy paper with Infusible Ink Pens/Markers.
+Use a LightGrip Machine Mat to draw designs on laser copy paper with Infusible Ink pens/markers.

 Can I use any color of cardstock – or does it have to be white cardstock?

 Use white or cream cardstock as instructed.
-Using colored cardstocks may result in unwanted dye transfer.
+Using colored cardstocks may result in unwanted dye transfer onto your blank.

 Can I use my original Cricut EasyPress for Infusible Ink projects?

 Yes, but with varied results.
-All Cricut EasyPress models are compatible with Cricut Infusible Ink.
-However, the original Cricut EasyPress will take longer and may not achieve the same results.
-Furthermore, transferred colors may not be as vibrant or saturated as the results you’ll enjoy with Cricut EasyPress 2.
+All Cricut EasyPress models are compatible with Infusible Ink.
+However, the original Cricut EasyPress will take longer to transfer and may not achieve the same results.
+Transferred colors may not be as vibrant or saturated as results from Cricut EasyPress 2 and Cricut EasyPress 3.